Revised and updated January 5, 2021.

 The Tutoring Center gives every potential customer the opportunity to undergo a free diagnostic assessment, which is how the company identifies a student’s strengths and areas where improvement is needed.
 One-on-one instruction is delivered in its unique Rotational Approach to Learning because students who learn in 30-minute and two 15-minute increments in different locations with different sets of materials and two instructors see dramatic improvements.

-Founded by Dr. Edward Thalheimer in Ventura County, California in 1994 and franchising since 2005, the number of locations has steadily climbed upward in recent years from 26 in 2009 to the current total of 100, none of which are company-owned and two of which are located outside the US.
+Founded by Dr. Edward Thalheimer in Ventura County, California in 1994 and franchising since 2005, the number of locations has steadily climbed upward in recent years from 40 in 2010 to 100 in 2019 but dropped by two to the current total of 98, of which none are company-owned and two are located outside the US.

 11. Best in Class Education Center